 - You can knit makeup washcloths with this free pattern and use them to remove makeup.

 - A kitchen washcloth, or a knitted dishcloth, is just the thing for washing dishes.

 - Another way to use a washcloth is in the bath or shower.
 If you're looking for a deeper clean, you can knit an exfoliating washcloths with scrubby cotton yarn.

-- Also, cotton makes the softest baby washcloths.
+- Also, cotton makes the softest baby washcloths and baby blankets.
 It’s gentle enough for babies, toddlers, and kids.
 Not to mention, cotton knits only gets softer with use.